Why Do We Say “Piqued My Interest”?

 You can probably figure out what “piqued” means from context clues—you say it when something has caught your interest, incited it, triggered it, or any number of synonyms.
 But what does this word, on its own, truly mean and where does it come from?

 This definition of “pique” can also be a noun, too: “Pique,” as a noun, means the feeling of irritation that comes from an action that piques you.
 “His snide comment put me in a pique,” you could say.
-Check out these words that don’t mean what you think they do.
+If the overuse of idioms piques you, find out why we say “cat’s out of the bag.”

 Yet another meaning of “pique” is also a verb, and it basically means the same thing as “to pride oneself.”
 For instance, “She piqued herself on her Netflix binging speed.”
 But this use of the word is a little old-timey and Dictionary.com labels it “archaic.”